juokaz/blog.webspecies.co.uk/_posts/2011-10-03-we-built-a-cloud-platform-for-php-wait-what.markdown

 <div class="alignleft" ><img src="/media/ohgodno.jpg" alt="Oh God no" class="noborder"></div>

-Not a bit surprise that Azure is running on top of Windows, it's a Microsoft cloud at the end of a day.
+It's not a big surprise that Azure is running on top of Windows, it's a Microsoft cloud at the end of a day.
 I know a lot of PHP developers feel very negative about Microsoft and Windows specifically.
-No, Internet Explorer 6 specifically, but Windows is not better either.
+Well, Internet Explorer 6 specifically, but Windows is not better either.
 But that is something what you would care if this was an infrastructure service.

 Azure+ is Platform as a Service or [PaaS](http://en.wikipedia.org/wiki/Platform_as_a_service) in short.
-What that means, that you deploy apps to a cloud black box and the infrastructure it is running is completely irrelevant to you.
-There is more work to be completed to making it truly PaaS, but our goal is that deploying to this service is completely headache-free and everything just works\*.
+What that means is that you deploy apps to a cloud black box and the infrastructure it is running is completely irrelevant to you.
+There is more work to be completed to making it truly PaaS, but our goal is to make deploying to this service completely headache-free and to just make everything work\*.

 Important fact to note, this is not developed under any collaboration or affiliation with Microsoft and thus it's our own decisions on where we'll take it from here.
 I think PHP support on Windows is as good as on any other OS and all the PHP apps I tried (Zend Framework, Symfony2, Lithium) worked pretty much out of the box.